José Rodolfo Zelaya: Career

 Portillo served 16 years as a congressman between 1998 and 2014 for the National Party of Honduras during which time he was appointed Sub-chief of the National Party of Honduras in congress during Ricardo Maduro's presidency and was elected as a congressman in the department of Francisco Morazán during the period of 2010–2014 under the presidency of Porfirio Lobo Sosa.

-Portillo served as Vice President of the national anti-narcotics commision between 27 January 2006 and the 26 January 2010, and presided the presidency of the commision against drug trafficking between 2006 and 2010 as well as Vice President of the national defense commission between 2010 and 2014.
+Portillo served as Vice President of the national anti-narcotics commission between 27 January 2006 and the 26 January 2010, and presided the presidency of the commission against drug trafficking between 2006 and 2010 as well as Vice President of the national defense commission between 2010 and 2014.

 In recent years Portillo served as the minister of the Plan de Nación (National Plan) for 8 years between 2014 and 2022 during the presidency of Juan Orlando Hernández.
 Currently he works in the private sector as executive director for governmental advisory firm Del Norte.